 Getting slapped in the face by a tree branch will induce the natural reaction of shutting your eyes (don’t do that! you can’t see the trail then!), but if you have a protective lens covering your eye, there’s a greatly reduced chance that your eyes will be injured.
 Even simple dust is a problem.

-Trust me, you’ll be covered by it if you’re riding anywhere that’s dry.
+Trust me, and you’ll be covered by it if you’re riding anywhere that’s dry.
 Mud, too.
 Mountain bike tires have a great way of flicking mud and rocks up into your face.
 My personal preference is to have an eyewear system that allows me to change my lenses depending on conditions.
 Tinted for bright light situations.
 Yellow or amber for low light situations.
 And sometimes clear.

 Mountain biking is said to be tough on the legs.
 It’s tough on the hands, too.
 Much worse than if you’re just riding your road bike or city bike around.
 The uneven terrain causes a lot of jostling of the handlebars.
 You’re going to be hanging on to those bars.
 All that movement causes friction between your palms/fingers and the rubber handlebar grips.

-A pair of good quality gloves can greatly reduce the blisters that friction can cause and offer your palms some padding.
+A pair of good-quality gloves can greatly reduce the blisters that friction can cause and offer your palms some padding.

 First, you have a huge reservoir of water with you—more than you could ever carry with just a water bottle.
-Second you have a gear pack, an easy way to carry just about anything including tools to fix your bike when it breaks.
-Eventually you will have a breakdown.
+Second, you have a gear pack, an easy way to carry just about anything, including tools to fix your bike when it breaks.
+Eventually, you will have a breakdown.

-You don’t need to carry an entire shop in your gear pack or seat pack, but carrying the following items will give you peace of mind and not leave you to walk back to the trailhead: spare tube, small pump, tire levers, multi-tool that includes a chain tool, and a little bit of duct tape.
+You don’t need to carry an entire shop in your gear pack or seat pack, but bringing the following items will give you peace of mind and not leave you to walk back to the trailhead: spare tube, small pump, tire levers, multi-tool that includes a chain tool, and a little bit of duct tape.

-If you don’t know how to fix a flat tire, learn from someone and then practice.
+If you don’t know how to fix a flat tire, learn from someone and practice.
 If you don’t know how to fix a broken chain, learn from someone.

-And finally there’s the duct tape.
-I keep a section that’s about as long as my forearm wrapped around a tire lever.
+And finally, there’s the duct tape.
+I keep a section about as long as my forearm is wrapped around a tire lever.
 I’ve used it to temporarily ‘fix’ broken saddles, fraying cables, and torn bicycle shorts (that was an embarrassing crash).
 I’ve also used it to connect a makeshift splint to my ankle and finger after a crash.
 Duct tape isn’t going to make your ride better, but it can help you make it out of the woods before dark and allow you to finish your ride.

-Mountain biking is a sport that beginners can become proficient at quickly, and it’s a sport that provides on going enjoyment and opportunities to improve for years to come.
+Mountain biking is a sport that beginners can become proficient at quickly, and it’s a sport that provides ongoing enjoyment and opportunities to improve for years to come.
 I hope you enjoy your new sport and welcome any questions you might have.